Douglas Kell: Research and career

-With his collaborator Resia Pretorius, Kell discovered the amyloidogenic clotting of blood, involving the amyloidogenic self-assembly of the clotting protein fibrin into highly stable beta-sheets that — unlike regular clots — are resistant to plasmin, the enzyme responsible for breaking up clots (fibrinolysis).
-They report that such amyloidogenic clotting appears to be mostly caused by infectious agents, even in supposedly non-infectious diseases.
+With his collaborator Resia Pretorius, Kell discovered the amyloidogenic clotting of blood, involving the amyloidogenic self-assembly of the clotting protein fibrin into highly stable β-sheets that — unlike regular clots — are resistant to plasmin, the enzyme responsible for breaking up clots (fibrinolysis).
+They report that such amyloidogenic clotting appears to be mostly caused by infectious agents, even in (a large variety of) supposedly non-infectious diseases.
 Kell and Pretorius report that such fibrin amyloid microclots (fibrinaloids) seem to be of major significance in long COVID.
+They also recently discovered that the clots removed from patients following an ischaemic stroke are amyloid in nature, which would explain their resistance to fibrinolysis and their likely production via accretion of fibrinaloid microclots.
+A new direction is the recognition of the involvement of the Traditional Chinese Medicine concept of Blood Stasis in a large variety of these chronic inflammatory diseases.